ACT Disability Duty Concession Scheme (DDCS) — full stamp duty exemption

 How Much Can You Get?

-Two worked points anchor the bands.
+Two worked points show the change.
 On an $850,000 ACT home with a standard duty near $25,000, a DDCS buyer pays nothing, so the saving is the full $25,000.
-On a $1,200,000 home where standard duty might be around $45,000, the concession caps at $35,238, so the buyer still pays roughly $9,762 of duty.
-The cap is the reason the price band matters: below the threshold the saving rises with the price; above it the saving freezes at $35,238.
+On a $1,200,000 home where standard duty might be around $45,000, the buyer also pays nothing — the full $45,000 is now waived, whereas under the pre-2026-27 rule the concession would have frozen at $35,238 and left roughly $9,762 payable.

 Eligibility Conditions